soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 This was the most heinous failing.

-I planned on not really feeling the hackathon this year and wanted to contribute "only docs."
+I planned on not really feeling the hackathon this year and that I'd only want to contribute docs.

 What I *hadn't* planned on was that last-minute urge to Do Some Shit(tm).
 I didn't keep tabs on backup projects.